Commoble/databuddy/README.md

 ## What's in the library?
 - Helpers for defining new types of datapack data and setting up data loaders for them
 - Helpers for defining Codecs for converting maps to NBT and back (with explanations on how to use Codecs)
-- Helpers for defining Codecs that delegate to a registry of sub-codecs
 - Helpers for setting up forge configs and subscribing them to config reload events
+- Helpers for creating annotation-based plugin loaders

 ## What can I do to use this library in my own projects?